Mitsubishi 6G7 engine: 6G75

 The 3.8-liter 6G75's output varied from 160 kW and 339 Nm to 205 kW and 393 Nm depending on application.
 The block was taller than that of the 3.5-liter 6G74.
-The pistons were high-pressure castings, joined to forged steel connecting rods and a heat-treated, forged steel crankshaft.
+The pistons were high-pressure castings, joined to forged steel connecting rods, albeit thinner than that of the 6G74, and a heat-treated, forged steel crankshaft.
 Intended to be used with 95 RON fuel, lower octane fuels would be detected by the vehicle's knock sensors, and the engine detuned to compensate.